pypm/home/docs/studies/prov20200518/index.md

 ### BC

+The data is consistent with a single transition in the transmission rate and almost 400 cases added in late April.
+The anomalous cases are seen in all health regions and is expected to be due to a change in test/reporting policy.
+The data does not support a constant chang in probability for an infected individual to get a positive test result.
+The cyan line shows the model prediction without including the reporting anomaly.

 ![bcc](img/bcc_2_1_0518.png)

 ### Alberta

+The data is consistent with one change in transmissionrate in mid March and 3 separate large outbreaks.
+These have been reported in the media to be due to meat packing plants.
+The data is consistent with each outbreaks taking place over a very short period of time.
+Only two parameters are used to characterize each outbreak: date and number of infections.
+The shapes of the case (and contagious populations) are outcomes of the other model parameters which were not tuned.

+The hospitalization and death rates from these outbreaks appear to be smaller than the cases from March.

 ![ab](img/ab_2_1_0518.png)

 ### Saskatchewan

+The data is consistent with two transitions in transmission rates and one large outbreak, reported in the media to be in Northern communities.
+The data suggests that the outbreak took place over a period of about 10 days.

 ![sk](img/sk_2_1_0518.png)

 ### Manitoba

+The data is consistent with one change to the transmission rate.
+There is some evidence for two outbreaks, much smaller than what was seen in Alberta and Saskatchewan.

 ![mb](img/mb_2_1_0518.png)

 ### Ontario

+The data is consistent with 2 changes in tranmission rate.

 ![on](img/on_2_1_0518.png)

 ### Quebec

+Three changes in transmission rate are necessary to fit the data.
+A large backlog of case reports were released on May 3.
+The cyan line shows the model prediction without including the reporting anomaly.
+The current transmission rate is very close to exponential growth.

 ![qc](img/qc_2_1_0518.png)

 ### New Brunswick

+The data is consistent with two changes in transmission rates.

 ![nb](img/nb_2_1_0518.png)

 ### Newfoundland

+The data is consistent with two changes in transmission rates.

 ![nl](img/nl_2_1_0518.png)

 ### Nova Scotia

+The data is consistent with two changes in transmission rates.

 ![ns](img/ns_2_1_0518.png)

 ## Tables

+The tables below are results from the fits to reference model 2.1.
+These are shown for purposes of comparison.

 ### Reproduction numbers